FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 Dear contributor(s)!

-We are excited to see the enthusiasm around our project and appreciate your participation in the community.
+We are excited to see the enthusiasm around Ontology and appreciate your participation in the community.
 This is a guide to help you understand how to make technical contributions for Ontology.

-Please note that these guidelines focuses on technical contributions e.g. developing dApps or SDKs.
+Please note that these guidelines focuses on technical contributions e.g. code contribution and dApps.
 Guidelines for facilitating events, community management and translation are not to be found in this.

 From Ontology side we wish to build a highly engaged quality community and believe that this is best achieved by teamwork.
-We encourage the community to form independent groups so that we, Ontology, can engage on a strategic level for support and compensation.
-It’s important for us that the community takes responsibility for their own development and mmanagement.
+We encourage the community to form independent groups so that we, Ontology core team, can engage on a strategic level for support and compensation.
+It’s important for us that the community takes responsibility for their own development and management.

 <h4 align="center">We believe that projects are best executed in teams and encourage contributors to form independent groups</h4>